 Equitable Bank’s Hold Funds Policy1 is based on the regulations set in the Bank Act, and the rules established by Payments Canada.
-For the purposes of this policy, “cheque” also includes certified cheques, bank drafts, money orders and other instruments.
+For the purposes of this policy, “cheque” also includes Electronic Funds Transfers (EFT), certified cheques, bank drafts, money orders and other instruments.

 How it works

-When you make a deposit into your personal bank account with us, we will place a hold on your deposit to verify that the funds will be available from the account of the other financial institution on which the cheque is drawn.
+When you make a deposit into your personal bank account with us, we will place a hold on your deposit to verify that the funds will be available from the account of the other financial institution.
+During that time, we may limit the amount you are allowed to withdraw in accordance with applicable laws.
 Although the deposit will be reflected in your account balance immediately, your ability to access the entire amount of your deposit will be restricted until the hold period expires.
-This means that you will be unable to withdraw, transfer (Electronic Funds Transfer (EFT) or Interac e-Transfer® ) or pay bills using funds that are being held.
+This means that you will be unable to withdraw, transfer (EFT or Interac e-Transfer®) or pay bills using funds that are being held.